PenguLoader/PenguLoader/HOW_IT_WORKS.md

 Their injector used MS Detours to start Ux process with flag DEBUG_ONLY_THIS_PROCESS, turning debug mode may affect performance.

 > Anything's against Riot Privacy Policy might lead to banned, we've seen a few people get banned from using Mecha.

-> Since the patch 11.17, League Client is updated from CEF 74 -> 91, so any previous built of Mecha is not working.
+> Since the patch 11.17, League Client is updated from CEF 74 -> 91, so any previous built of Mecha was not working.

 ### Hooking